-Losing a spouse can be one of the most devastating experiences a person goes through.
+Losing a spouse can be one of the most devastating experiences a person can go through.
 The financial burden that comes along with that loss can also be devastating in different ways and may change your financial obligations when tax time rolls around.

-This change is often called the “Widow’s Penalty,” which can significantly increase your tax burden when your filing status changes after the death of your spouse.
-This can move you from the 24% tax bracket you likely used when completing your taxes married filing jointly to 35% when filing as single.
+This change is often called the "Widow's Penalty," which can significantly increase your tax burden when your filing status changes after your spouse's passing.

 Here are some tips that may help minimize the financial impact, stretch your retirement dollars further, and lower your financial stress as you work through your significant loss.